-Following is management's discussion and analysis of the financial activity of Del Mar College for the fiscal years ended August 31, 2022 and 2021.
+Following is management's discussion and analysis of the financial activity of Del Mar College (the College) for the fiscal years ended August 31, 2023 and 2022.
 The discussion and analysis provides summary financial information reflected in the statements and therefore, should be read in conjunction with the accompanying financial statements and footnotes.
-The financial statements consist of the Statement of Net Position, the Statement of Revenues, Expenses and Changes in Net Position, the Statement of Cash Flows, the Notes to Financial Statements, and the Required Supplementary Information.
+The financial statements consist of the Statements of Net Position, the Statements of Revenues, Expenses and Changes in Net Position, the Statements of Cash Flows, the Notes to Financial Statements, and the Required Supplementary Information.
 An accrual basis of accounting is employed.
 This means transactions are recorded as incurred rather than when cash changes hands.
 Each one of these statements will be discussed.

 Financial Statements for the College's component unit, the Del Mar College Foundation (Foundation) are issued independent of the College.
-The Foundation's financial information for fiscal years 2022 and 2021 is shown on separate pages behind the College's basic financial statements.
-Refer to Note 23 in the Notes to the Financial Statements for more detail on the Foundation.
+The Foundation's financial information for fiscal years 2023 and 2022 is shown on separate pages behind the College's basic financial statements.
+Refer to Note 24 in the Notes to the Financial Statements for more detail on the Foundation.